henkelmax/audio-player/readme.md

 - No changes needed on the client
 - Configurable upload limit
 - Configurable command permissions
-- Configurable music disc range
-- Per-item custom music disc range
-- Configurable goat horn range
+- Configurable audio range
-- Per-item custom goat horn range
+- Per-item custom audio range
+- Bulk applying audio to all items in a shulker box
 - Configurable goat horn cooldown

 ## Commands